 - Dinner at a Michelin Star restaurant with the CEO of your company

 Which would you pick?
 More importantly, which one would your employees pick?
 In Bonusly's Bridging the Appreciation Gap report, most workers preferred a gift card, closely followed by a paid trip with team members.

 Here’s the more important question: Which one would your employees pick?

 This just goes to show that preferences really matter when you’re showing appreciation.
 Make sure you know what your team likes, and make your rewards unique to each person.
 With Bonusly, recognized recipients can redeem their points for gift cards of their choice—and if they want a gift card to take that trip with their team members?
 They can do that too, with hotel, flight, and experiential gift cards. 🌴😎

 10. While 71% of highly engaged organizations recognize employees for a job well done, the same is true for only 41% of less engaged organizations.

-There are clear distinctions between the climate and performance at highly-engaged organizations compared to their low-engaged peers—and this study that we partnered with HR.com on shows that recognition is one of the behaviors that makes a big difference.
+There are clear distinctions between the climate and performance at highly-engaged organizations compared to their low-engaged peers—and the State of Employee Engagement from Bonusly and HR.com shows that recognition is one of the behaviors that makes a big difference.

 How can you recognize someone today?